École secondaire catholique Sainte-Marie-Rivier: History

-École secondaire catholique Sainte-Marie-Rivier has a long-standing history in the Kingston community, calling many different locations home over the years.
-The school initially took the shape of a scattering of portables outside the much larger Regiapolis Notre Dame school in Kingston.
-In 1989, the Centre Culturel Frontenac spearheaded a campaign to find a new, improved location for the students as well as a location for the French community to organize events in the city.
-After years of seeking funding, and eventually renovating an existing textile factory, l'École Secondaire Catholique Marie-Rivier obtains its own building at 711 Dalton.
-Nearly two decades later, the school board (CECCE) obtains joint funding with the CEPEO from primarily the provincial government to construct a new building for the two French middle-high schools.
-After years of delays, the school is eventually opened in September 2023.
+École secondaire catholique Sainte-Marie-Rivier has occupied several sites over its history.
+The school initially took the shape of a scattering of portables outside the much larger Regiapolis Notre Dame Catholic Secondary School school in Kingston.
+In 1989, the Centre Culturel Frontenac spearheaded a campaign to find a new location for the students as well as a location for the French community to organize events in the city.
+After renovating an existing textile factory, l'École Secondaire Catholique Marie-Rivier obtained its own building at 711 Dalton.